mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 It is an error to specify more than one host name in a connection string with the `mongodb+srv` protocol, and the driver MUST raise a parse error and MUST NOT do DNS resolution or contact hosts.

-A driver MUST verify that in addition to the `{hostname}`, the `{domainname}` consists of at least two parts: the domain name, and a TLD.
-In the case that an SRV or TXT record does not have three parts prior to DNS resolution, drivers MUST NOT throw an error.
+In the case that an hostname does not have a `{hostname}` and a `{domainname}` (consisting of a domain name and a TLD) prior to DNS resolution, drivers MUST NOT throw an error.

 If `mongodb+srv` is used, a driver MUST implicitly also enable TLS.
 Clients can turn this off by passing `tls=false` in either the Connection String, or options passed in as parameters in code to the MongoClient constructor (or equivalent